Homepage

 Design Strategy

-• Icon of a person with a digital interface symbol next to them on dark background.
+• Icon of a teal pyramid divided into four horizontal layers with a small letter 'i' to its right on a dark background.

 Key features delivered included: